6 Ways to Tell If Someone Is a True Prophet

 True prophets do not assume God’s plans; they know God’s plans because God has communicated with them directly.
 A true prophet doesn’t have to “figure out” if God is giving them a message or not.
 Scripture shows how God is direct and clear when He calls someone for this role.

-Therefore, if what a prophet predicts for the future does not come to pass, then that prophet is not a true prophet.
-We can use Moses’ direction, as well as his own story, to guide us on our search for truth.
+Therefore, if what a prophet predicts for the future does not come to pass, that prophet is not a true prophet.
+We can use Moses’ direction, as well as his own story, to guide us in our search for truth.

 It’s also important to consider that many of the prophecies in the Bible are still coming true today.
 Many of the prophecies in Revelation are yet to come true.
 While this question is one of many that help guide us, it is certainly not the only one.

-Do their lives show the fruits of a godly character?
+Do their lives show the fruit of a godly character?

 The Bible instructs us to test prophets based on their character and their actions.